containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 Note `systemctl` should only be used on the pod unit and one should not start or stop containers individually via `systemctl`, as they are managed by the pod service along with the internal infra-container.

-You can still use `systemctl status` or `journalctl` to examine container or pod unit files.
+Use `systemctl status` or `journalctl` to examine container or pod unit files.
 ```
 $ podman pod create --name systemd-pod
 $ podman create --pod systemd-pod alpine top